BrianKo14/techberlin-backend/README.md

-# Wingent Is Your Wingman: The Dating App That Really Knows You
+# Wingly Is Your Wingman: The Dating App That Really Knows You

 ## 💡 Our Concept In 8 Points